If you want to know how much you’ll receive in a settlement agreement, you need to know a bit about tax.

-When you’re leaving a job, whatever payments the company make to you are called “Termination Payments” by HMRC, regardless of whether they are redundancy payments, compensation for unfair dismissal, pay in lieu of notice (commonly abbreviated to PILON), payment for holiday accrued but not taken, or simply payment of the wages owed.
+When you’re leaving a job, whatever payments the company makes to you are called “Termination Payments” by HMRC, regardless of whether they are redundancy payments, compensation for unfair dismissal, pay in lieu of notice (commonly abbreviated to PILON), holiday pay, or simply any wages owed.

 As long as the payment is made because your employment is being terminated, for whatever reason, then the tax laws covering Termination Payments will apply.

 Ex gratia just means, “as a gift”.
-In the case of tax law and employment, it means your employer was not obliged to pay it under the terms of your contract of employment (with the exception of redundancy payments).
+In the case of tax law and employment, it means your employer was not obliged to pay it under the terms of your contract of employment.

 A statutory redundancy payment is a payment that you are legally entitled to when your employment ends by reason of redundancy.
 It is calculated by reference to your length of service, weekly pay and age.
-It is also subject to a cap.
-You can calculate your entitlement on this government website.
+It is also subject to a cap, which changes each year.
+You can calculate your current entitlement on this government website.

 Any statutory redundancy payment you receive can be paid tax free in full.

 Your employment contract may entitle you to receive more than the statutory minimum if you’re made redundant.
 This is known as a contractual redundancy payment.

 If you’re receiving a contractual redundancy payment, the first £30,000 is tax free.
 The balance over £30,000 is taxable.

-Payment in Lieu of Notice will be taxable
+Is a Payment in Lieu of Notice taxable?

-If you are receiving a payment in lieu of notice (“PILON”), that payment must be taxed as though you had worked your notice.
+If you’re receiving a payment in lieu of notice (“PILON”), that payment must be taxed as though you had worked your notice.